miraj0507/playsuper.club/README.md

   ### To Start the Server

+  1. Write `source ~/env/bin/activate` to activate the environment.
+You will find `(env)` at the beginning of your commnad line.[If deactivated]
-  1. Write `python manage.py runserver` and the server is running at 127.0.0.1:8000 (generally).
+  2. Write `python manage.py runserver` and the server is running at 127.0.0.1:8000 (generally).
 Also this address will be given is cli once the server is running.